ScheerleJo/ThumbGen/README.md

 The application currently supports automatically providing the date and name of the upcoming Sunday using the downloadable .ics file provided by [www.kirchenjahr-evangelisch.de](https://www.kirchenjahr-evangelisch.de).
 The GUI lets you create the Thumbnail for the upcoming Sunday service as well as other events if you tick the Spezial-Checkbox.

 To open the GUI, you execute the `Thumbnail Generator.ink`.
-If you want to use its full potential, you can download the .ics file as previously mentioned.
+If you want to use its full potential, you can download the .ics file [here](https://www.kirchenjahr-evangelisch.de/ical-kalender-download.php).
 The exact location for the calendar file doesn't matter as long the file is in the repository folder.

+## ToDo

+- [ ] Look for possibility to fetch calendar data from the website directly instead of having to download the calendar

 ## Developer